Chapter 5 Testing

 • In our function, we have 6 statements (lines).

-• With the fist test case (-1), we will execute 5 of 6 statements.
+• With the first test case (-1), we will execute 5 of 6 statements.
 It means, the coverage is 83%.

 • With the second test case (0), we will execute all 6 statements.
 It means, the coverage is 100%.